Hung Nien (粘紘)

 For more information, please see the Research page.

-H. Nien and J. A. Fessler, " Fast X-ray CT image reconstruction using the linearized augmented Lagrangian method with ordered subsets, " in arXiv: 1402.4381, 2014.
-Submitted to IEEE Trans.
+H. Nien and J. A. Fessler, " Fast X-ray CT image reconstruction using a linearized augmented Lagrangian method with ordered subsets, " IEEE Trans.
 Med.
-Imag..
+Imag., 2015.
+To appear.

 H. Nien and J. A. Fessler, " Accelerating ordered-subsets X-ray CT image reconstruction using the linearized augmented Lagrangian framework, " in Proc.
 SPIE 9033 Medical Imaging 2014: Phys.
 Med.
 Im., p.
 903332, 2014.